ManticoreGamesInc/platform-documentation/src/tutorials/first_game_br.md

 ![!Plane Decal](../img/FrameworksBR/FrameworksBR_HelperPlaneDecal.png){: .center loading="lazy" }

 !!! info
-    Decals can also be modified such as changing the color.
-With the decal selected, open the **Properties** window and scroll down to the **Smart** category.
+    You can modify the decal by changing its properties.
+With the decal selected, open the **Properties** window and scroll down to the **Smart** section.
 Not all decals have the same properties.
 Some decals have a **Shape Index** property that change the graphic to different variations.
 For example, there are multiple military symbols available inside the **Decal Military Symbols 01** decal.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">